scylladb/scylla-monitoring/README.md

 By default, Grafana authentication is disabled.
 To enable it and set a password for user admin use the `-a` option

 #### Choose Disk and network interface
-The dashboard holds a drop down menu at its upper left corner for disk and network interface.
+The dashboard holds a drop-down menu at its upper left corner for disk and network interface.
-You should choose relevant disk and interface for the dashboard to show the graphs.
+You should choose the relevant disk and interface for the dashboard to show the graphs.

 ### Update Scylla servers to send metrics
 See [here](https://github.com/scylladb/scylla/wiki/Monitor-Scylla-with-Prometheus-and-Grafana#14-and-later-instruction)